romaindso/devoxx-2019/live-coding.md

 # Live coding

+## Concurrent mode

-1. Enable concurrent mode in index.js
+Enable concurrent mode in `index.js`

+## Code splitting

-2. Code splitting with React.lazy and Suspense in App.js
+Use with React.lazy and Suspense in App.js for routes.

-3. Assets loading with Suspense in GameCharacters.js
+> Show chunks in Chrome Devtools.

-4. Assets loading with Suspense in GameHeader.js
+## Assets loading with Suspense

-5. Data loading with Suspense in GameCharacters.js
+1. `GameCharacters.js`
+   > In Chrome Devtools, increase latency to show images that pop up in different timeline.

-6. Data loading with Suspense in GameHeader.js / Suspense handler in GameDetails.js
+## Data loading with Suspense

+1. `GameCharacters.js`
+2. `GameList.js`
-7. Data loading with Suspense in GameList.js / Suspense handler in Home.js
+   > Suspense handler in Home.js
-8. Disable concurrent mode in index.js